Integralist/integralist.co.uk/content/posts/design-python.md

 For example, our `Thing` class is a _concrete_ implementation, and so we can't provide the receiver with a _different_ class (even if the other class also happened to inherit from `Foo`) as it won't be equivalent to a `Thing` type.

+> [!NOTE]
-> Note: the mypy docs have [a good detailed breakdown](https://mypy.readthedocs.io/en/latest/kinds_of_types.html#the-type-of-class-objects) of how to indicate a dependency of a specific class type.
+> the mypy docs have [a good detailed breakdown](https://mypy.readthedocs.io/en/latest/kinds_of_types.html#the-type-of-class-objects) of how to indicate a dependency of a specific class type.

 ## Dependency Management (with pipenv)